fbpx

 Charlotte Mason & Homeschool

-When you hear a homeschool family say, “We use Charlotte Mason,” this refers to a method of teaching rather than a specific curriculum.
+When you hear a homeschool family say “We use Charlotte Mason,” they are referring to a method of teaching rather than a specific curriculum.

-Charlotte Mason believed living books and a gentle, nature-based approach were the best ways to educate at home.
-This once-revolutionary mindset continues to be discussed and used by many families today.
+Charlotte Mason believed living books (fictional and nonfictional books that inspire further learning) and a gentle, nature-based approach were the best ways to educate at home.
+This once-revolutionary mindset is still at the forefront of educational discussion, and many families use her philosophy in their homeschools today.
 The Good and the Beautiful homeschool curriculum and other products incorporate many of Charlotte Mason’s inspiring ideas!

 Download our free Charlotte Mason graphics here.